-Alternatively, mirror neutrons can undergo mirror β -decay $n' \rightarrow p' + e^{-'} + \bar{\nu}'$ with the same lifetime of about 888 sec [1].
+Alternatively, mirror neutrons can undergo mirror β -decay $n' \to p' + e^{-'} + \bar{\nu}'$ with the same lifetime of about 888 sec [1].
 When the ordinary core matter is fully enriched, i.e., no more neutrons can be taken, mirror neutrons have to decay to mirror protons.
 A mirror proton will fuse immediately with a mirror neutron to make a mirror deuteron.
 Subsequently, the mirror core matter will conduct mirror nucleosynthesis in a similar way as the ordinary one, e.g., three mirror alphas fuse into one mirror 12C.
 At the same time, the fusion process on the ordinary side will produce free neutrons that can oscillate into mirror neutrons to enrich the mirror matter.
 Through this mutual oscillation process, both ordinary and mirror matter will develop into similar super neutron-rich structures that are evenly mixed.

-The degenerate core's stability is maintained by the electron degenerate pressure and the energy release of fusion reactions and neutron enrichment process from both mirror and ordinary matter, ultimately from the ${}^{13}C(\alpha, n)$ reaction.
-The Chandrasekhar limit for mixed ordinary and mirror matter is smaller than the usual value by a factor of $\sqrt{2}$.
-But large amounts of energy release could make the limit significantly higher.
-Therefore the limit could still be similar, i.e., close to the observed average neutron star mass of $1.4M{\odot}$.
+The degenerate core's stability is maintained by the electron degenerate pressure and the energy release of fusion reactions and neutron enrichment process from both mirror and ordinary matter, ultimately from the 13 C(α , n) reaction.
+The Chandrasekhar limit is the same for mixed ordinary and mirror matter, i.e., the combined mass limit still has to be $1.4M{\odot}$ while the density of each species still has to provide the same electron degeneracy pressure to overcome the same gravity so the "summed" density appears doubled.